 Attributed origin per open-source reporting.

-FBI, CISA, CNMF, and NCSC-UK have observed this APT group recently exploiting the Microsoft Netlogon elevation of privilege vulnerability (CVE-2020-1472) and the Microsoft Exchange memory corruption vulnerability (CVE-2020-0688).
+The government agencies recently observed MuddyWater exploiting the Microsoft Netlogon elevation of privilege vulnerability CVE-2020-1472 and the Microsoft Exchange memory corruption vulnerability CVE-2020-0688.

 20 sources tracked across advisories, community write-ups, and news.
 New activity surfaces here as Mallory finds it.